isomerpages/cda-corp/_for-professionals/Antimicrobial Resistance/About AMRCO.md

 areas - Knowledge, Attitudes and Practices (KAP); Transmission Pathways;
 and Socioeconomic Impact of AMR.</p>
 <p></p>
-<p>For more information on OHARP, please click here.</p>
+<p>Find more information on OHARP <a href="https://www.ncid.sg/Health-Professionals/Pages/Grants-and-Fellowships.aspx" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 </div>
 </details>
 <details class="isomer-details">
 <summary><strong>One Health AMR Research in Singapore</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>In addition to improving our understanding of resistance development,
+<p>Along with improving our understanding of resistance development, it is
-it is also necessary to be informed of where the gaps in evidence lie so that resources for research could be allocated appropriately.</p>
+necessary to be informed of the gaps in evidence so that resources for research could be allocated appropriately.</p>
 <p></p>
-<p>The review of the AMR research landscape in Singapore is conducted regularly
+<p>AMRCO regularly conducts the review of the AMR research landscape in Singapore
-by AMRCO to understand the current research and innovations in this field.
-This will provide information on current research trends and topics in AMR, as well as the expertise in Singapore.
-The review will also identify opportunities for research, with the goal of fostering collaborations among scientists from different domains, especially across sectors, to develop novel tools, strategies and methods to address AMR.</p>
+to understand the current research trends and topics in AMR, as well as the AMR research expertise in Singapore.</p>
 <p></p>
-<p>The first comprehensive review of AMR research articles published by Singapore’s
-research community from 2009 to 2019 was completed.
-Findings derived from the review provided important insights that is guiding our prioritisation of One Health AMR research efforts.
-The charts below show information on the trends of AMR research published, including both (A) an overall annual trend and (B) the annual trend according to research domains, (C) the distribution of research publications according to the research domains, (D) the research publication by respective One Health sectors, (E) annual publication trend from the One Health sectors, and (F) the distribution of institutional research output in each of the research domains.</p>
+<p>The ongoing review also identifies opportunities for research to foster
+collaborations among scientists across sectors, and develop novel tools, strategies, and methods to address AMR.</p>
 <p></p>
-<p><strong>Overall annual publication trend, 2009-2019</strong>
+<p>The first comprehensive review of AMR research articles published by Singapore's
+research community from 2009 to 2019 has been completed.
+Findings from the review provided important insights to prioritise One Health AMR research efforts.</p>
+<p></p>
+<p>The charts below show information on the trends of AMR research published:</p>
+<p></p>
+<p><strong>Overall Annual Publication Trend, 2009–2019</strong>
 </p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/amr_professionals_research_1.png">
 </div>
-<p></p>
-<p><strong>Annual publication trend by research domain, 2009-2019</strong>
+<p><strong>Annual Publication Trend by Research Domain, 2009-2019</strong>
 </p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/amr_professionals_research_2.png">
 </div>
-<p></p>
-<p><strong>Overall distribution of research publication by research domains</strong>
+<p><strong>Overall Distribution of Research Publications by Research Domains</strong>
 </p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/amr_professionals_research_3.png">